Where to Sell Your Product

-Sometimes a brown paper bag with is all you need for packaging.
+Sometimes a brown paper bag is all you need for packaging.
 This would be a viable option if you were selling, say, a grab bag of something like candy or soap sample bars.
 A bag with a window may be a great option as it allows your consumers to visualize the product.

-Of course there are many types of bags available, some made of plastic, some paper, some fabric.
-Organza bags in particular offer a luxurious look at an affordable price.
+Of course, there are many types of bags available, some made of plastic, some paper, some fabric.
+Organza bags, in particular, offer a luxurious look at an affordable price.
 Perhaps you could sell that lavender cold process soap with a few lavender buds in a purple organza bag.

 Boxes come in all shapes and sizes.
 They can be custom made to fit your product in all kinds of dimensions and materials.
 Let’s think about something purchased from Amazon.
 What is the first part of the packaging we see?
 It’s that brown box with Amazon printed all over it sitting on our doorstep.